What Is a Cranial Prosthesis? A Simple Guide

 A well-made cranial prosthesis is designed to feel like a part of you, and that starts with a base that lets your scalp breathe.
 The use of hypoallergenic and breathable materials helps regulate temperature and reduce the risk of skin reactions, which is a common complaint with mass-produced synthetic wigs.
 Beyond comfort, security is key.
 A cranial prosthesis is engineered to stay put.
 Whether through a custom fit, silicone grips, or other specialized features, the design ensures your wig remains securely in place throughout your day.
 This allows you to go about your life—whether you're at work, exercising, or out with friends—without worrying about your hair shifting or slipping.

-A Custom Fit That Feels Like Your Own
+Get a Custom Fit That Feels Like Your Own Hair

 While regular wigs usually come in standard small, medium, and large sizes, a cranial prosthesis is all about a perfect, custom fit.
 It is crafted to match the precise measurements and contour of your head.
 This personalized fit does more than just make the wig more secure; it makes it significantly more comfortable and contributes to a completely natural look.
 When a wig fits you perfectly, it lays flat against your scalp and moves with you, just like natural hair would.
 This level of customization is central to our company's mission because we believe your wig shouldn't just look good—it should feel like it was made just for you.